- Office of Child Care

 All license-exempt family, friend and neighbor providers must have DWS Child Care Approval from the Department of Health, Child Care Licensing (CCL) Program before DWS subsidy payments can be authorized.

 Information about how to receive an initial DWS FFN Child Care provider approval can be found at Child Care Licensing.
-Go to the Child Care Providers tab, click Approvals and Exemptions, then go to the DWS FFN Approval Section.
-For more information, view the FFN checklist.
+Scroll down to the DWS FFN Approval section.

 Child Care facilities and programs not subject to child care licensing requirements must have a License Exempt DWS Child Care Approval from the Department of Health, Child Care Licensing (CCL) Program before DWS funding, including child care subsidy payments and grants, can be authorized.

 Information about how to receive an initial License Exempt DWS Approval can be found at Child Care Licensing.
-Go to the Child Care Providers tab, click Approvals and Exemptions, then go to the License Exempt DWS Approved section.
+Scroll down to the LE DWS Approval section.